graceboerner5-jpg/ECG-ANC/validation-testing.md

 This final stage buffers the signal for the last time and outputs it to the Arduino analog input pin.

 ## (ii) Electrode Placement
+**Electrode Placement for ECG**
+I had previously learned an electrode configuration for ECG in which the two working electrodes were placed below each clavicle and the third electrode was grounded on the hip bone.
+However, this setup quickly failed for this work since this resulted in the electrodes running in the same direction as the pectoral muscle fibers.
+This led to inflation of the T wave which not only led to a incorrectly shaped signal but also incorrect peak detection in the QRS-gating.
+The new electrode placement I determined is the right side electrode in the same place as before (below the right clavicle) but a change in the position of the left electrode.
+The left electrode should be roughly in the V5 region as to not be on the pectoral muscle or run laterally with the direction of the muscle fibers.
+Additionally, the ground electrode would be placed at the bottom of the right rib cage instead of all the way below by the hip.

+**Electrode Placement for EMG**
+Originally, I placed the

 ## (iii) Signal Acquisition & Code Changes